CA-JunPark/Vocab/implementation_plan.md

     - [x] DB to Repository
     - [x] Repository to Services
     - [ ] Services to ViewModels
-- [ ] Setup Ktor for network requests.
+- [ ] Setup Ktor for proxy server.
+- [ ] Setup Google Sign-in for Android and Desktop.
+- [ ] Setup Turso for cloud storage.
+    - [ ] sync local DB and remote DB
+- [ ] Setup Gemini for content generation.
+    - [ ] GeminiService
+    - [ ] Prompt engineering for strict JSON response.
+    - [ ] Result validation (JSON).
 - [ ] Setup Glance for Android widget.
-- [ ] Setup Google Sign-in for Android and Desktop.
-- [ ] Setup Google Drive for Android and Desktop.

 ### 2. Data Layer
 #### Models
 - `Word`: Main data class.
-- `Definition`: Translation and examples.
+- `meaningKr`: Translation and examples.
-- `Example`: Example sentence.
+- `example`: Example sentence.
-- `Opposite`: Antonym and translation.
+- `oppositeEn`: Antonym and translation.
 - `tags`: tags for the word.
-- `CreatedTime`: Timestamp of when the word was created.
+- `created`: Timestamp of when the word was created.
-- `LastModifiedTime`: Timestamp of when the word was last modified.
+- `modified`: Timestamp of when the word was last modified.
 - `isDeleted`: Boolean to indicate if the word is deleted.

-#### Storage (`SQLDelight`)
-- [x] create database
-- [x] create table
-- [ ] create columns for Word, Definition, Example, Opposite, tags, CreatedTime, LastModifiedTime, isDeleted
-- [ ] `insertWord(word: Word)`: insert a word
-    - set CreatedTime to current time
-    - set LastModifiedTime to current time
-- [ ] `deleteWord(word: Word)`: delete a word
-    - set isDeleted to true
-    - set LastModifiedTime to current time
-- [ ] `updateWord(word: Word)`: update a word
-    - set LastModifiedTime to current time
-- [ ] `syncDB()`: sync localDB and remoteDB
-    - for each word in (remoteDB + localDB)
-        - if new word, insert
-        - if deleted word
-            - delete if LastModifiedTime is older and isDeleted is true
-        - if existing word
-            - word with the newer LastModifiedTime wins
+- `synced`: Boolean to indicate if the word is synced to the cloud.
-        - updateLocalDB()
-        - uploadLocalDB()
-        - show result of sync
-            - deleted words
-            - updated words
-            - added words

-#### API Services
+#### API
 - [ ] `GeminiService`:
     - Function `enrichWord(word: String): EnrichedWordData`
     - Prompt engineering to get strict JSON response from Gemini.